 The busy airport in Faro is the first step for many tourists arriving in Southern Portugal.
-Often overlooked by visitors the city is much more than just a gateway to the beaches.
+Often overlooked by visitors Faro is much more than just a gateway to the beaches.
+Spend some time in this charming, authentic Portuguese city and you’ll find there are lots of things to do in Faro.

-Faro is the capital of the Algarve and full of historical sites.
-An earthquake in 1755 destroyed many of the buildings constructed before that time.
-The renovation of many of these buildings has led to a mixture of styles.
+Faro is the capital of the Algarve a historic and culturally rich city.
+In 1755 an earthquake destroyed many of the buildings constructed before that time and the renovation of many buildings has led to a mixture of styles.

 Faro is also home to some of the best beaches in the Algarve.
 Nature lovers are going to love it here between the beaches, the islands and the Ria Formosa Natural Park.

-Below you will find everything you need to know with the best places to visit in Faro, Portugal.
+Below you will find everything you need to know with the best places to visit in Faro Algarve.

-The best place in Faro to start your sightseeing tour is Largo da Sé, the historical centre of the city.
+The best place to start your Faro sightseeing tour is Largo da Sé, in Faro old town.
 A peaceful square lined with orange trees where you can see the Cathedral, the Bishops’ Palace, part of the old city wall and the City Hall.

-The landmark cathedral is free to enter, pay attention to the large organ installed in Faro in 1716.
+The landmark cathedral is free to enter, pay attention to the large organ installed in 1716.
 Leading European organists still come to give concerts in the Cathedral.
-There is a small fee if you want to climb the bell tower but it is well worth it for the wonderful views of the city and the Ria Formosa Natural Park.
+There is a small fee if you want to climb the bell tower but it is one of the Faro sights not to be missed for the wonderful views of the city and the Ria Formosa Natural Park.

 The impressive facade of Igreja do Carmo dates from the early 18th century, but the structure we see today was begun after the 1755 earthquake.
 The interior is very ornate decorated in Baroque style with Brazilian gold leaf.